ucsf-ckm/symfony-emberjs-edition/README.md

-Symfony Standard Edition
+Symfony EmberJS Edition
 ========================

-Welcome to the Symfony Standard Edition - a fully-functional Symfony2 application that you can use as the skeleton for your new applications.
+Welcome to the Symfony EmberJS Edition - a fully-functional Symfony2 application that you can use as the skeleton for your new applications.

 This document contains information on how to download, install, and start using Symfony.
 For a more detailed explanation, see the [Installation][1] chapter of the Symfony Documentation.

-1) Installing the Standard Edition
+1) Installing the EmberJS Edition
 ----------------------------------

-When it comes to installing the Symfony Standard Edition, you have the following options.
+When it comes to installing the Symfony EmberJS Edition, you have the following options.

 ### Use Composer (*recommended*)